-FAX/EMAIL QUOTES - Fax quotes may be accepted for any quotation under \$20,000 for commodities/services and under \$35,000 for contracts for public work.
+FAX QUOTES - Fax quotes may be accepted for any quotation under \$20,000 for commodities/services and under \$35,000 for contracts for public work.

-PRICE VERIFICATION - Director's staff is required to verify New York State contract pricing and/or cooperative purchasing agreement pricing when applicable and practical.
+PRICE VERIFICATION - Director's staff is required to verify New York State contract pricing when applicable and practical.
 If price lists are not available through NYS OGS, Director/Manager staff must receive pricing from the vendors and shall include some written affidavit of price validity.

-BID LANGUAGE (Extensions/Alternate submissions) - When bids are to be used in multiple time periods and/or for multiple orders requiring the vendor to hold pricing, it is mandatory that language in the bid document states the intention to do the same.
-The language must be clear and concise and should leave no doubt with respect to its intended use.
+BID LANGUAGE (Extensions/Alternate submissions) - \When bids are to be used in multiple time periods and/or for multiple orders requiring the vendor to hold pricing, it is mandatory that language in the bid document states the intention to do the same.
+The language must be clear and concise and should leave no doubt with respect to its intended ore.
 The same holds true for the alternative bid submissions.
-The language must be clear and if the alternates are to be accepted, the Director should make every effort to notify all potential vendors of our acceptance of the same.
+The language must be clear and if the allternates are to be accepted, the Director should make every effort to notify all potential vendors of our acceptance of the same.

-POST BID NEGOTIATIONS - Post bid negotiations are the responsibility of the Director or his/her their designee.
-ToCPL units are not permitted to assume this responsibility.
+POST BID NEGOTIATIONS - Post bid negotiations are the responsibility of the Director or his/her designee.
+INSERT YOUR LIBRARYS INITIALS HERE units are not permitted to assume this responsibility.

 REQUEST FOR PROPOSALS - RFPs are used for obtaining professional, technical and consulting services (which may or may not include legal services).
-The requesting ToCPL unit is responsible for submitting specifications to the ToCPL Director for review.
-If it is determined that the service is not biddable, the ToCPL Director may proceed in accordance with State and local laws.
+The requesting OPPL unit is responsible for submitting specifications to the OPPL Director for review.
+If it is determined that the service is not biddable, the OPPL Director may proceed in accordance with State and local laws.
 Evaluations are conducted in accordance with process described in the Professional Services section of this policy.

-Approved 08/27/2015 per Resolution.
+Resolution approved July 21, 2015.
 This policy supersedes the procurement related stipulations of all previously adopted Board resolutions.